NextFloat/curtains_dev/README.md

 No, Curtains is safe software.
 [DLL-Injection](https://en.wikipedia.org/wiki/DLL_injection) is the process of attaching external code to a running process.
 It is like telling a process to do something it was not intended to do.
 So it depends on what you tell the process to do.

-In case of Curtains, all the injected process do is call the Win32 API with [SetDisplayAffinity](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowdisplayaffinity) and chage the value for given windows to `WDA_EXCLUDEFROMCAPTURE` or the other way around.
+In case of Curtains, all the injected process do is call the Win32 API with [SetDisplayAffinity](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowdisplayaffinity) and chage the value for given windows to `WDA_EXCLUDEFROMCAPTURE` or the other way around to `WDA_NONE´.
 The dll files to do this are open-source, can be checked or build by anyone.

 # Planned features & TODOs